WCB Service Updates

 With the deferral of premium payments, does that mean I do not need to make payments at all for this time?

-No. Premiums will be payable once the deferral period has ended.
+No. Premiums will be payable once the deferral period ends on September 30.

-Will I be expected to pay the full amount due when the deferral payment period ends?
+Am I expected to pay the full amount due by the end of October?

-Yes, premiums for the time period of the deferral will be payable at the end of that time period if possible.
-If you are unable to pay the full amount at that time, please contact us to make appropriate arrangements.
+Yes, premiums for the time period of the deferral should be paid by the end of October, if possible.
+If you are unable to pay the full amount, please contact us to make appropriate arrangements.

 Can I still pay, despite the deferral?